buildbot/buildbot/master/docs/tutorial/tour.rst

 .. note:: Security Note

-    Please note that any user having access to your irc channel or can PM the bot will be able to create or stop builds :bug:`3377`.
+    Please note that any user having access to your irc channel or can send the private message to the bot will be able to create or stop builds :bug:`3377`.

 First, start an IRC client of your choice, connect to irc.freenode.net and join an empty channel.
 In this example we will use ``#buildbot-test``, so go join that channel.